nikosuenderhauf/nikosuenderhauf.github.io/_pages/bio.md

 #### Reviews and Community Service

-I am **Associate Editor** for the IEEE [Robotics and Automation Letters journal](http://www.ieee-ras.org/publications/ra-l) (RA-L), and for the IEEE [International Conference on Robotics and Automation](http://www.icra2018.org) (ICRA).
+Since 2015 I have been **Associate Editor** for the IEEE [Robotics and Automation Letters journal](http://www.ieee-ras.org/publications/ra-l) (RA-L), and served as an AE for the IEEE [International Conference on Robotics and Automation](http://www.icra2018.org) (ICRA) in 2017/18.
 I have been serving regularly as a **reviewer** for the major journals (IJRR, TRO, RAS, IJFR) and major conferences (RSS, CoRL, ICRA, IROS, FSR, Intelligent Vehicles Symposium) in our field for many years.

 I served as an **Assessor** for the Australian Research Council (ARC) and provided expert reviews on a total of four proposals for the ARC's Discovery Programme 2016 and 2017.